Are You Missing B2? Discover the Symptoms of Vitamin Deficiency

 Epidemiology

-Epidemiology is the study of how a disease affects a population of people.
-It’s important to understand epidemiology when studying the toxicity of a substance because it can help determine how likely it is for someone to experience adverse effects from exposure to that substance.
+Epidemiology is the study of how a disease affects a population.
+Understanding epidemiology is important when studying the toxicity of a substance because it can help determine how likely it is for someone to experience adverse effects from exposure to that substance.

 For example, let’s say you’re exposed to a chemical that’s known to cause cancer.
 If the incidence of cancer in the general population is low, then your risk of developing cancer from exposure to that chemical will also be low.